f5devcentral/f5-velos-training/docs/monitoring_velos.rst

   :align: center
   :scale: 70%

-The are some basic visuals in the System Controller GUI for Chassis Partitions with an Operational State, views of the partitions, and the ability to do some basic configuration from the System Controller.
+The are some basic visuals in the System Controller webUI for Chassis Partitions with an Operational State, views of the partitions, and the ability to do some basic configuration from the System Controller.
 You can connect directly to one of the Chassis Partitions to get more specific details.

-The GUI screen below shows Chassis Partition visualization/configuration.
+The webUI screen below shows Chassis Partition visualization/configuration.
 An admin can see which blades belong to which chassis partitions as well as the chassis partition operational status:

 .. image:: images/monitoring_velos/image10.png
   :align: center